GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Experiments

-\textbf{Query response time.} The measured query response time consists of two parts: (1) index probing time.
+\textbf{Query response time.} The measured query response time consists of two parts: (1) index prob time.
 For all compared approaches, this is the time spent on searching the index structure.
-For {\indextitle}-piecewise, this also includes the query augmentation time.
+For {\indextitle}-ALEX and {\indextitle}-BTREE, this also includes the query augmentation time when check $Intersects$.
 (2) Refinement time.
 For all compared approaches, this is the time spent on refining the query results using the exact shapes of query windows and geometries.
 For the $Contains$ relationship, the results are refined using the $Contains$ check in GEOS while for the $Intersects$ relationship, the refinement uses the $Intersects$ check.